-Julian received his Ph.D. from Virginia Tech in Engineering Mechanics in 2007.
-He spent a semester teaching at community college in the area and then spent two years at University of Massachusetts continuing his research in finite element modeling and biomechanics and continuing to teach.
-He has been at the University of Southern Indiana since 2010.
+Jul received his Ph.D. from Virginia Tech in Engineering Mechanics in 2007.
+He spent a semester teaching at community college in the area and then spent two years at University of Massachusetts expanding his research in finite element modeling and bio-mechanics and continuing to teach.
+He has been at the University of Southern Indiana since 2010 where he enjoys teaching finite element modeling, vibrations, modeling dynamic systems, dynamics and other mechanics classes.

 Tom McDonald is an Associate Professor in the Engineering Department at the University of Southern Indiana.
 He serves as the Director for the MS Industrial Management and BS Manufacturing Engineering programs.
 He earned his BSIE and MSIE degrees in Industrial Engineering from Clemson University and his PhD in Industrial and Systems Engineering from Virginia Tech.